Remove Ads

 Rocket

-NO attempt to recover this stage will be made.
-The booster does not have any recovery hardware installed.
+NO attempt to recover this stage was made.
+The booster did not have any recovery hardware installed.
+Booster B1046 last launched 01/19/2020 and has seen 3 successful launches and landings.
+Stage Expended

 Atlantic Ocean – ATL